Due to moving premises, orders for 2024 close on Wed, 18 Dec at 4:30pm. Business will resume as normal on 6 Jan 2025.

 • Untangles jewellery chains

-• Removes chewing gum from almost any surface
+• Removes chewing gum from surfaces

 Explore the Toolstop Blog...